Collect them all: Invasive species identification cards

 (Photo by Paul Raymaker for FMR)

-At this field season's volunteer events, we handed out invasive species collector's cards as a guide (and a thank you) for our intrepid, invasive-busting volunteers.
+At this field season's volunteer events, we handed out invasive species collector's cards as a guide (and a thank you) for our intrepid volunteers.

-Each card features all the specifics you need to identify the invasive plant in the field, plus tips on how to stop invasion in your own yard.
+Each card features all the specifics you need to identify the invasive plant in the field, plus tips on how to stop the spread in your own yard.
 Showcasing hand-drawn identification illustrations by FMR volunteer Isaac Passwater, the cards are beautiful as well as useful.

-Volunteers collected all four by attending stewardship events featuring each invasive from garlic mustard and spotted knapweed in the spring to buckthorn and sumac in the later summer and fall.
+Volunteers collected all four by attending stewardship events featuring each species from garlic mustard and spotted knapweed in the spring to buckthorn and sumac in the later summer and fall.

 Now that the field season is drawing to a close, we're sharing them with everybody.